Survivor: Marquesas

 Survivor: Marquesas is the fourth season of the American CBS competitive reality television series Survivor.
-The season filmed from November 12, 2001, through December 20, 2001, and premiered on February 28, 2002.
-Hosted by Jeff Probst, it consisted of the usual 39 days of gameplay with 16 competitors.
-The Marquesas Islands in French Polynesia were initially selected as a backup location for Survivor.
-The original location, Jordan, was discounted as a result of the September 11 attacks and the political situation in the Middle East.
+The season filmed from November 12, 2001, to December 20, 2001, and premiered on February 28, 2002.
+Hosted by Jeff Probst, it featured sixteen new contestants competing for 39 days on the island of Nuku Hiva in the Marquesas Islands of French Polynesia.

+Promoted as "Survivors going back to the beach," this installment of the series had originally been planned to be filmed on the Arabian Peninsula in the deserts of Jordan's Wadi Rum.
+However, less than two months before filming was to begin, as a result of the September 11 attacks and the political situation in the Middle East, this plan was abandoned and production was moved to Nuku Hiva.

-Vecepia Towery was named Sole Survivor after defeating runner-up Neleh Dennis by a jury vote of 4–3.
-This was the first season where the contestants were not given any initial food, water, or matches.
-Also, the rules of individual immunity were changed so that a contestant who won immunity in a challenge was able to give it to another contestant.
-A new tiebreaker format was developed in preference of the past-used tiebreaker involving previous votes cast.
-The controversial new Purple Rock tiebreaker was used, resulting in the ousting of Paschal English, then with no votes against him.
-This was also the first season to have final three and then final two contestants within the same gender.
+36-year-old office manager Vecepia Towery was named Sole Survivor after defeating 21-year-old college student Neleh Dennis by a jury vote of 4–3, becoming the first African-American contestant to ever win the game.
+Several changes to the Survivor format were introduced this season, including each tribe beginning the game with no supply of food or water, the ability for a contestant who wins individual immunity to transfer it to another contestant, as well as the controversial "purple rock" tie-breaker, in which, rather than counting votes cast at previous Tribal Councils, the eliminated contestant is decided by a random draw in the case of a tied vote.

-Overview

-Survivor is a reality television show created by Mark Burnett and Charlie Parsons and based on the Swedish show Expedition Robinson.
-The series follows a number of participants who are isolated in a remote location, where they must provide food, fire, and shelter for themselves.
-Every three days, one participant is removed from the series by majority vote, with challenges being held to give a reward (ranging from living and food-related prizes to a car) and immunity from being voted off the show.
-The last remaining player is awarded a prize of $1,000,000.

-The season was filmed from November 12, 2001, through December 20, 2001, and premiered on February 28, 2002.
-Originally set to be held in Jordan, it was moved as a result of the September 11 attacks, and the political situation in the Middle East.
-It was such moved to the Marquesas Islands in French Polynesia.

 Contestants

-The contestants were divided into two tribes: Maraamu and Rotu (Marquesan for 'Wind' and 'Rain', respectively).
-They later merged into the Soliantu tribe (a word created by competitors Kathy-Vavrick O'Brien and "Boston Rob" Mariano which they intended to mean "Sacred Allegiance to the Sun").
+The contestants were divided into two tribes: Maraamu and Rotu (Tahitian words for 'south wind' and 'heavy rain', respectively).
+They later merged into the Soliantu tribe (a word created by competitors Kathy-Vavrick O'Brien and Rob Mariano which they intended to mean "Sacred Allegiance to the Sun").

 Future appearances

 Kathy Vavrick-O'Brien and Rob Mariano competed again in Survivor: All-Stars.
 Mariano later participated for three more seasons: Survivor: Heroes vs. Villains, Survivor: Redemption Island, and Survivor: Winners at War.
 These appearances made him the first castaway to play five seasons of Survivor.
 He also appeared on Survivor: Island of the Idols serving as a mentor alongside Sandra Diaz-Twine.

-Outside Survivor, Mariano competed on The Amazing Race 7 with his fiancée and fellow Survivor alumna Amber Brkich; the couple, now married, returned for The Amazing Race All-Stars.
+Outside of Survivor, Mariano competed on The Amazing Race 7 with his fiancée and fellow Survivor alumna Amber Brkich.
+The couple, now married, returned for The Amazing Race All-Stars.
+In 2024, Mariano competed on Deal or No Deal Island.
+In 2025, Mariano competed on the third season of the Peacock reality TV series The Traitors.
+In 2025, Vecepia Towery-Leonard competed on The Price Is Right.